Acanthus Carving – A leafy carving Typically found on period furniture.

-Canterbury – A small book rack typically on wheels with a handle
+Canterbury – A small book rack typically with wheels and a handle.

 Cheval – A free standing mirror that is typically rectangular or oval and is supported by columns.

-Damask – This is a fabric weave originated by the Byzantine and Islamic empires that is a reversible fabric now commonly found in table linens
+Damask – This is a fabric weave originated by the Byzantine and Islamic empires that form a molding.

 Dentil molding – A dentil is one of a series of closely spaced, rectangular blocks that form a molding.